SignalK/specification/apis/course/README.md

 }
 ```

-### Use of `previousPoint`.
 ---
-To facilitate course calculations such as XTE where the source position is required, the `previousPoint.position` attribute is set as follows:
-- __Set position as destination__: Set to the location of the vessel.
-- __Set waypoint as destination__: Set to the location of the vessel.
-- __Activate a route__:

-    1. If `pointIndex` is `0` (point at start of the route) then `previousPoint.position` is set to location of the vessel.

-    2. If `pointIndex` is not `0` then `previousPoint.position` is set to the position of the point at `pointIndex-1`.

-- __Restart__: Set to the location of the vessel.

-- __Clear/Cancel destination__: Set to `null`.

----

-## Enabling other navigation equipment (e.g. autopilot) operation.

-This API seeks to define and manage the use of specific `course` paths within the Signal K schema to provide consistency and confidence in the values they contain.

-Maintianing quality data in these paths enables operation of other navigation equipment such as:
-- Course computers
-- Auto-pilots
-by providing a source of data that can be trusted for use in calculating navigation information for steering a course.

-The paths within the Signal K schema pertaining to other navigation operations will be maintained by the relevant equipment or Signal K API .

----

-## Signal K stream Deltas.
+### __4. Signal K Stream Deltas__

-The use of the API endpoints outlined above will trigger delta messages to be sent for related Signal K paths (in-scope paths) where:
+The implementation of the Course API requires that the relevant delta messages are sent for the in-scope Signal K paths when:
 - Values have changed
-- Periodically for all paths that have a current value.
+- Periodically e.g. every 30 seconds).

 The absence of a delta for a specific Signal K path indicates that the path has never had a value assigned to it.

-Where a delta value is `null`, this indicates that a previous value is no longer valid (i.e. there is a provider for this path but there is no current value).
+Where a delta value is `null`, this indicates that a previous value is no longer valid (i.e. there is a provider for this path but there is no current value available).

-_Delta messages for in-scope paths:_
+Delta messages for in-scope paths are as follows:
 ```JSON
 [
     {